MT-Mob-Repo/almatar-core-sdk/README.md

 # Almatar Core SDK

 ## Overview
-Easy way to integrate with the Almatar system to launch the flights and hotels reservation flow.
+Easy way to integrate with Almatar system to launch the flights and hotels reservation flow.

 ## Installation Instructions